-When you've been injured due to someone's negligence, it can create a multitude of hardships in your life and
+When you've been injured in Georgia due to someone's negligence, it can create a multitude of hardships in your life and

 However, getting a financial settlement is not going to happen overnight.